Regi Freeman, MSN, RN, ACNS-BC, FCNS

 • Quality improvement of nursing quality indicators

-Regi Freeman is the Clinical Nurse Specialist (CNS) of the Cardiovascular Intensive Care Unit at the University of Michigan Health System.
-As a critical care nurse, Ms. Freeman has integrated a strong practice base through direct mentorship of bedside nurses.
-Focusing on the 3 spheres of influence in CNS practice (nursing/nursing practice; patient/family; system).
-Ms. Freeman has worked on multiple nursing practice implementations, policy and procedure developments, and quality improvement projects.
-She has presented nationally on heart failure, mechanical circulatory support, and heart transplant, alcohol withdrawal management and pressure ulcer prevention in high risk critical care patients.
-Regi has published 9 peer reviewed articles with topics including heart transplant, mechanical circulatory support, Mobility in CVICU, Pressure Injury reduction, Medication Safety, Patient Hand Hygiene and infection reduction.
+Regi Freeman is the Clinical Nurse Specialist (CNS) of the Cardiovascular Intensive Care Unit at University of Michigan Health.
+Her guiding principles include the 3 spheres of influence in CNS practice (nursing/nursing practice; patient/family; system).
+As a critical care nurse, Ms. Freeman, has integrated a strong practice base through direct mentorship of bedside nurses.
+Regi has worked on multiple nursing practice implementations, policy and procedure developments, and quality improvement projects.
+She has presented nationally on heart failure, mechanical circulatory support, heart transplant, alcohol withdrawal management and pressure ulcer prevention in high-risk critical care patients.
+Regi has published multiple peer reviewed articles with topics including continuous glucose monitoring in the CVICU, heart transplant, mechanical circulatory support, mobility in CVICU, pressure injury reduction, medication safety, Extracorporeal Membrane Oxygenation (ECMO), patient hand hygiene and infection reduction in addition to a text book chapter on transplant and an invited ask the experts column on mobility with femoral catheters.
+She has presented a vast number of posters nationally at multiple conferences and has received several grants for quality improvement projects.
 In 2019, Regi was inducted as a Fellow of the National Clinical Nurse Specialist Institute.

 Current Research Grants and Programs